Robert Jenkinson, 2nd Earl of Liverpool: Legacy

 Lord Liverpool's reputation was poor in the 19th century and has steadily grown since the 1930s.
 Norman Gash argues that as prime minister he gave the nation stable leadership for 15 years (1812–1827), a tenure behind only to Walpole (1721–1742) and Pitt the Younger (1783–1801 and 1804–1806).
 Liverpool skillfully held together a fractious Tory party and a cabinet of strong personalities (especially Castlereagh and Canning).
 He guided the nation to victory over Napoleon and managed the difficult post-war transition, including massive debt reduction and economic stabilization.
 He led the transition to "Liberal Toryism" in the 1820s, which introduced important economic, legal, and criminal justice reforms.

 Historian Robert William Seton-Watson in 1937 summed up Liverpool's strengths and weaknesses:

 No one would claim Liverpool as a man of genius, but he had qualities of tact, firmness and endurance to which historians have rarely done full justice: and thus it came about that he held the office of Premier over a period more than twice as long as any other successor of Pitt, long after peace had been restored to Europe.
 One reason for his ascendancy was that he had an unrivalled insight into the whole machinery of government, having filled successively every Secretaryship of State, and tested the efficiency and mutual relations of politicians and officials alike....
 He had a much wider acquaintance with foreign affairs than many who have held his high office.

 Recently Martin Hutchinson has hailed him as "Britain's Greatest Prime Minister." argues:Lord Liverpool was a better military strategist than Churchill or Lloyd George, ran the economy better than Pitt, Gladstone or Thatcher, dealt with post-war debt and poverty better than Attlee and won more elections than any of them.
 That is why Lord Liverpool, who beat Napoleon and presided over the Industrial Revolution, was Britain’s Greatest Prime Minister.

 John W. Derry in 2020 says Jenkinson was:

 [A] capable and intelligent statesman, whose skill in building up his party, leading the country to victory in the war against Napoleon, and laying the foundations for prosperity outweighed his unpopularity in the immediate post-Waterloo years.

 Liverpool entered the top office at the age of 42 years, younger than all of his successors.
 He served as prime minister for a total of 14 years and 305 days, making him the longest-serving prime minister of the 19th century.
 As of 2025, none of Liverpool's successors has served longer.

 In London, Liverpool Street and Liverpool Road, Islington, are named after Lord Liverpool.
-In Australia, the Hawkesbury River and the Liverpool Plains, both in New South Wales, and the Liverpool River in the Northern Territory were named for him.
+In Australia, the Liverpool Plains in New South Wales, and the Liverpool River in the Northern Territory were named for him.
 Likewise the city of Liverpool, New South Wales.So too was the Canadian town of Hawkesbury, Ontario.

 Lord Liverpool was portrayed by American actor Gilbert Emery in the 1934 film The House of Rothschild.